XuewenWangUGA/PERJ/README.md

 # PERJ
 # Pair-End Reads Joining (PERJ) for joining paired-end reads into one fragment
+Function:

-Tool function: join two illumina paired-end reads from two files , with 5 end triming options, output in fasta (1) or fastq (2), filling in Ns between left and right reads, trim low quality reads
+Join two illumina paired-end reads from two files, with options of 5 end triming options, outputing in fasta (1) or fastq (2), filling in Ns between left and right reads, trim low quality reads.
+The output will be a file containing the joint peseudo reads.

 #input data are the name of two fastq files and options